-You will want to say how the child is progressing in the EYFS, using previously written observations (linked to Early Years Outcomes) and assessments and individual planning (linked to Development Matters).
+You will want to say how the child is progressing in the EYFS, using previously written observations, assessments and individual planning linked to the Development Matters documents to guide your comments.

 It is very important that the child has a 'voice' in the transition document and that parents are asked to contribute their comments.
 Parents must know what you are writing and, as it will be their responsibility to hand the transition document over to their child's next setting, you need to be aware of the impact of your words on them as you are writing.